dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    thing, however, is already proved, which is, that the late assembly have created one of the greatest fields of speculation ever known in Pennsylvania.
-The funding acts produce an interest, in many cases, of between twenty and thirty per cent, and the country is loaded with taxes to pay the speculations.
+The funding acts produce an interest, in many cases, of between twenty and thirty per cent. and the country is loaded with taxes to pay the speculations.
 In the mean time the opposition to the bank is kept up to amuse the people.

-   Common Sense
+   Common Sense.

+   *For the* Pennsylvania Packet *and* Daily Advertiser.

+   from the *Pennsylvania Packet* , March 28, 1786.

    The bubble of Silas Deane and the bubble of the opposition to the bank have several circumstances in them that are alike.
 As an honest friend to